Dcode99/rPublisher/README.md

 Project design:
   Language: Python

-  A graph database will be used to store precomputed distances from zip codes to treatment facilities.
+  MongoDB: A graph database will be used to store precomputed distances from zip codes to treatment facilities.
   Given a patient zip code, map to the nearest hospitals with open beds.
 A node is created for each zip code containing at least one hospital.
   Node values: hospital_ids, zip_code